Interested in Helping Lead College Outdoors Trips?

 Below are the Student Coordinator Application and Trip Preference forms for Spring 2017.
 We’ve also added a handy guide to College Outdoors’ Trip Leader Progression, which includes tips and information about the CO “Leader Ladder” and the “10 + 1 outdoors skills” CO expects of its leaders.
 Be sure to check that out, too!

 Insider’s Guide to College Outdoors Trip Leader Progression

 We encourage any aspiring leaders to review this page thoroughly, and don’t hesitate to ask any questions that come as a result.

-- Trip Preference Form - Received on a rolling basis, but due Dec 5th, 2016 for first consideration Spring term.
+- Trip Preference Form - Received on a rolling basis, but due Sep 8th, 2017 for first consideration Fall term.

 Most of our programs are run by student staff, all of whom started out as volunteers for the program and worked their way up our leader ladder— our systematic way of fostering and evaluating the growth of leaders in an outdoor education setting.
 Don’t know if it works?
 Read student testimonials on our system to find out for yourself.